Since Bret doesn't eat strawberries (or berries in general - poor fella'), I always seem to have strawberries that need to be frozen or will go bad.

-You wouldn’t believe how hard it was to find popsicle molds that weren’t tricky to put together.
+You won't believe how hard it is to find popsicle molds that aren't tricky to put together.
 I just wanted one you stuff the mixture into and freeze.
 They come in metal and plastic, with sticks and without sticks, and some are just plain complicated.
-Finally I found these online and really liked them because it’s a small set with just four pops – just the right size for our freezer.
+Finally I found these online and really like them because it's a small set with just four pops.
+Just the right size for our freezer.

-I essentially made a smoothie and spooned it into the molds, then popped them in the freezer overnight for maximum freeze.
+I essentially make a smoothie and spoon it into the molds.
+Then pop them into the freezer overnight for maximum firmness.
 They came out perfectly.
-I can’t believe I’ve been paying five to six bucks for fruit pops from the grocery store!
+I can't believe I've been paying five to six bucks for fruit pops from the grocery store!